artofthesmart/hypertext/microsite content/pages/04.demos/collection.md

         by: folder
         dir: desc
 ---

+A demo collection that shows other content as child pages.

+===

-This section contains pages that demonstrate the features of the Hypertext theme.
-Each section gives you a good understanding of how the theme handles different kinds of content.
+This page demonstrates the collection/blog features of the Hypertext theme.
+Each section is a group of fake pages that give you an idea of how the theme responds to different kinds of content.

 This page is also an example of the `collection` page type.
-It's a collection of sub-pages, suitable for any length of child pages.
+It's a collection of sub-pages, and is identical to the `blog` and `blog_list` page types in other themes.